edsonayllon/MERN-Authentication/README.md

 - [ ] Verify accounts with Email verification
 - [ ] Add user page that can update email and username, password in mongodb

-### 2.6 Add user profiles when logged in, where users can change their settings

-**Status**: *Not started*

-- [ ] Make a user profile page, linked in restricted section
-- [ ] Allow users to change their passwords in that page with email confirmation

 ### 2.7 Other features